Contributors to MDCalc

 Jonathan Avery, MD, is an assistant professor of psychiatry at the Weill Cornell Medical College, where he maintains a practice in general adult psychiatry and addiction psychiatry.
 He is also an attending psychiatrist at New York-Presbyterian Hospital.
 Dr. Avery is a graduate of the New York University School of Medicine, and he completed residency at New York-Presbyterian Hospital/Payne Whitney Clinic.
 During residency, he was selected as a fellow in the Group for the Advancement of Psychiatry and won numerous awards for his clinical and academic work.
 Dr. Avery completed an addiction psychiatry fellowship at the New York University School of Medicine, prior to employment on the Cornell faculty.
 Dr. Avery now teaches addiction psychiatry and inpatient psychiatry to the Weill Cornell medical students and psychiatry residents of New York-Presbyterian Hospital.
 He has been published on a variety of topics in psychiatry, including clinician attitudes towards patients and how to use buprenorphine.
 He was also on the editorial board for the DSM-5 Clinical Cases book.

 Joshua Beiner, MD

-Joshua Beiner, MD, is currently a fellow in Pediatric Emergency Medicine at NYU/Bellevue Medical Center.
+Joshua Beiner, MD is an attending physician and assistant professor of clinical emergency medicine and pediatrics at NYU.
 A native New Yorker, Joshua moved to New Orleans to study at Tulane University before traveling to Israel where he received his medical degree from Sackler School of Medicine at Tel Aviv University.
 He returned to New York to complete residency training in Pediatrics at Albert Einstein – Jacobi Medical Center.
 His research interests include pediatric sepsis, clinical decision rules, evidence-based medicine, and emergency ultrasound.